paritosh0707/AgentDock/docs/INSTALLATION_GUIDE.md

 set -e  # Exit on error

-echo "🚀 Installing all AgentDock packages..."
+echo "🚀 Installing all Dockrion packages..."

 # Check if uv is available
 if command -v uv &> /dev/null; then